-RNMC #1: South Platte / American Discorery Tr
+RNMC #1: South Platte / American Discovery Trail

 This RNMC takes users along South Platte River flowing through the southeast portion of the NFRMPO region.
 The RNMC represents not only a future connection between NFRMPO communities, but a key segment of a future statewide trail corridor (Colorado Front Range Trail), and nationally-recognized corridor (American Discovery Trail).
 The RNMC is widely referenced by member governments as a shared-use trail along the South Platte River corridor ultimately connecting with the Poudre River Trail (RNMC #6) east of Greeley near the confluence of the two rivers.
 There is one existing segment in Evans connecting US85 to Riverside Park.
-The remaining segments are planned with several grant awards received to complete the RNMC.
+The remaining segments are planned to be completed with grant awards the region has received.